EffectOrientedProgramming/book/Chapters/04_Initialization.md

       )
 ```

+If we keep asking, we eventually get `Bread`.

-## Fallback Dependencies
+### Fallback Dependencies

-Relying on this method of acquiring `Bread` means we must pay for that convenience.
+If our `Friend` doesn't have `Bread` to give us, we can set up a fallback strategy:

 ```scala 3 mdoc:runzio
 import zio.*